insin/nwb/docs/Testing.md

 #### Browsers

-Karma runs tests in Phantom JS, which is installed automatically with nwb.
+Karma runs tests in Chrome, which must be installed on the machine the tests are running on.

 > To configure this, provide [`karma.browsers` config](/docs/Configuration.md#browsers-string--arrayplugin)